Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Results and Discussion

-An intuitive understanding of the third research problem is whether we can utilize in-finger vision with a soft finger to achieve high-performing, multi-modal perception in a markerless manner.
-Similar capabilities have been widely researched in the past literature, but the involvement of artificial markers remains a challenge among the current solutions \cite{Yamaguchi2016Combining, Lambeta2020DIGIT, Lepora2021TacTip, Fan2024ViTacTip}.
+An intuitive understanding of the third research problem is whether we can utilize in-finger vision with a soft finger to achieve high-performing, multimodal perception in a markerless manner.
+Similar capabilities have been widely studied in the past literature, but the use of artificial markers remains a challenge among current solutions \citep{Yamaguchi2016Combining, Lambeta2020DIGIT, Lepora2021TacTip, Fan2024ViTacTip}.
 In this study, a by-product while addressing the first research problem is the real-time, pixel-wise segmentation of the See-Thru-Network's mask \(\tensor*[]{\mathbf{M}}{^{\text{Seg}}_{t}}\) throughout the implementation of the VBSeeThruP architecture.
-Visual features from this mask provide a robust sensory input to infer FT information once a calibration dataset is obtained against commercial FT sensors for model training.
+Visual features from this mask provide robust sensory input for inferring FT information, once a calibration dataset is obtained against commercial FT sensors for model training.

-While it is reasonable to use simpler neural networks, we adopted a generative approach in this study and utilized the Supervised Variational Autoencoder (SVAE) to address this problem.
+While simpler neural networks are reasonable, we adopted a generative approach in this study and used the Supervised Variational Autoencoder (SVAE) to address this problem.
 The latent variables obtained from SVAE are a powerful tool for inferring various sensory modalities, requiring minimal disruption to the overall computation.
-Besides the 6D FT, we demonstrate a simple implementation to infer the contact event on the soft finger.
-Recent research also shows promising results in proprioceptive shape reconstruction \cite{Guo2024ProprioceptiveState}, contact point estimation \cite{Guo2024ReconstructingSoft}, and tactile perception using in-finger vision \cite{Liu2024ProprioceptiveLearning} with the soft polyhedral network used in this study, which could be further implemented using the deformation mask tracked in this study.
+Besides the 6D FT, we demonstrate a simple method for inferring the contact event on the soft finger.
+Recent research also shows promising results in proprioceptive shape reconstruction \citep{Guo2024ProprioceptiveState}, contact point estimation \citep{Guo2024ReconstructingSoft}, and tactile perception using in-finger vision \citep{Liu2024ProprioceptiveLearning} with the soft polyhedral network used in this study, which could be further implemented using the deformation mask tracked in this study.